Mets 7, Dodgers 3 – 2024 NLCS Game 2: Mets shatter Dodgers’ scoreless innings streak and bats can’t take advantage of chances

 Dave has been pretty perfect so far, but I don’t get any of this once it got to within striking distance.

 Anyway, it was four cause the Dodgers couldn’t get more against the Mets pen.
 Maton continued in the 7th, getting an out but then unintentionally intentionally walking Shohei on four pitches.
 That brought in Ryne Stanek, who got the next two without trouble and then got two outs to start the 8th.
-However, he then gave up a single to Edman (third hit of the day) and then walked Max Muncy to bring the tying run to the plate.
+However, he then gave up a single to Edman (third hit of the day) and then walked Muncy to bring the tying run to the plate.

 Carlos Mendoza then turned to closer Edwin Diaz, who gave up a double steal to put a pair in scoring position, but got Enrique to fly out to end the threat.
-He came out in the 9th as well, giving up an Andy Pages single to start and then Ohtani walked.
+He came out in the 9th as well, giving up a Pages single to start and then Ohtani walked.
 However, Mookie, Teoscar, and Freddie struck out to end it.

 ——